lwdStudio/lwdSite3/web/README.md

 GATSBY_STRAPI_API_URL=http://localhost:3000
 GATSBY_JPEG_ENCODER=MOZJPEG
 ```
-⚠️ Specify port after domain.
-Your configuration might be different than mine, create your own file to reflect your actural environment.
+⚠️ Specify port after the domain.
+Your configuration might be different than mine, create your own file to reflect your actual environment.

 > If you come from docker configuration, continue instruction on [```docker.md```](docker.md#build-image)

 For the rest, continue to here:

-Ensure you have configure Strapi so Gatsby can pull data from it.
-If you not configure GATSBY_ROOT_URL, the site will be up at ```http://localhost:8000```.
-You should be able to see couple links to your site and graphql dashboard on your terminal.
+Ensure you have configured Strapi so Gatsby can pull data from it.
+If you did not configure GATSBY_ROOT_URL, the site will be up at ```http://localhost:8000```.
+Check your terminal output to see your development site URL and Graphql interface.

   ### Develop
-  Start Gatsby development server is simple after you have configure it.
+  Start Gatsby development server is simple after you have configured it.

   Ensure you are in this folder, then